CurveDocs/docs/docs/user/llamalend/guides/borrow/custom-bands.md

+---
+id: custom-bands
-# Opening a Loan with a Custom Number of Bands
+title: Opening a Loan with Custom Bands
+sidebar_label: Custom Bands
+---

+import ThemedImage from '@theme/ThemedImage';

 To follow this guide, make sure **"Advanced Mode"** is enabled in your user settings.